-- a.
-A list of all pending enforcement actions in which the agency is relying on a Commission interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright. - b.
-A list of all concluded enforcement actions in which the court deferred under Chevron to a Commission interpretation of statutory authority as a basis for its judgment against a nonagency party. - 4.
-Please provide a list of all proposed or final agency guidance documents or other documents of the agency containing interpretive rules issued since January 20, 2021, identifying in each the statutory authority the rule interprets and the Commission's statutory interpretation set forth in the rule for rules likely to lead to: - a.
+- b.
+A list of all concluded enforcement actions in which the court deferred under Chevron to an agency interpretation of statutory authority as a basis for its judgment against a non-agency party. - 4.
+Please provide a list of all proposed or final agency guidance documents or other documents of the agency containing interpretive rules issued since January 20, 2021, identifying in each the statutory authority the rule interprets and the agency statutory interpretation set forth in the rule for rules likely to lead to: - a.
 An annual effect on the economy of \$100,000,000 or more; - b.
 A major increase in costs or prices for consumers, individual industries, Federal, State, local, or Tribal government agencies, or geographic regions; or - c.
 Significant adverse effects on competition, employment, investment, productivity, innovation, public health and safety, or the ability of United States-based enterprises to compete with foreign-based enterprises in domestic and export markets. - 5.
-Please provide a list of all judicial decisions in cases to which the Commission has been a party that were not ultimately overturned by a higher court in which the court relied upon Chevron to yield to the Commission's interpretation of a statute.
-Please identify in each listing the statutory authority the Commission interpreted and the statutory interpretation upheld.
+Please provide a list of all judicial decisions in cases to which the Department has been a party that were not ultimately overturned by a higher court in which the court relied upon Chevron to yield to the agency's interpretation of a statute.
+Please identify in each listing the statutory authority the agency interpreted, and the agency statutory interpretation upheld.